anilmainali/wilsonmar.github.io/_posts/2016-03-26-windows-tile-pin-pictures-feed.md

    (The XML is not that human-readable, but the lastest post is listed first.)

-0. Download the zip file package
+0. Download the zip file package which contains png files.

 0. View each file to make sure they look OK.